Uneven skin tone, dark spots, blemishes – regardless of what you call it,

 And if asked what skin type would you really like.

 Why an air brush finish that is complete with no blemishes would no doubt be on your wish list.

 Well I want to let you into a little beauty secret.

 There is no such thing as perfect skin.

-Well not when you realise that there are 529 genes involved in pigmentary disorders.
+But not when you realize that there are 529 genes involved in pigmentary disorders.

-Regardless of colouring or ethnic background hyperpigmentation is a real life issue.
+Regardless of coloring or ethnic background hyperpigmentation is a real life issue.

 Many people struggle, with their skin appearing lighter or darker than usual in concentrated areas.